prody/ProDy/doc/tutorial.rst

 Finally, the Tutorial, :ref:`examples` and :ref:`reference`
 pages contain ProDy code snippets.
 These snippets can be retrieved using the :guilabel:`Show Code Snippets` button on the right hand side panel.
-ProDy code will be displayed in a popup window.
-The code in the new page can be directly copied into a file.
+ProDy code will be displayed in the same window.
+The code can be directly copied into a file.
 Click on the text, press :kbd:`Ctrl+A` and then :kbd:`Ctrl+C` to have the text in your clipboard.
+To return to the documentation click the :guilabel:`Show documentation` button at the top.

 .. image:: /_static/codesnippets.png
    :align: center